biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

     REL-L: ? -> NA
     TYPE: SIMPLE-T -> SIMPLE-T

-The two examples have the same attribute, :samp:`imputed` having a few additional ones.
+The two intances have the same attribute, :samp:`imputed` having a few additional ones.
 Comparing :samp:`original.domain[0] == imputed.domain[0]` will result in False.
 While the names are same, they represent different features.
 Writting, :samp:`imputed[i]`  would fail since :samp:`imputed` has